TidyMaze/photo-derush/progress.md

 - 2025-08-23: Fixed progress bar to show and update as images load, and hide when done
 - 2025-08-23: Implemented and verified thumbnail/miniature caching for faster preview
 - 2025-08-23: Implemented and verified file type filter (e.g., .jpg/.png only)

-Progress: 72%
-Next step: Add open-in-system-viewer for selected image
+- 2025-08-23: Implemented and verified open-in-system-viewer for selected image

+Progress: 75%
+Next step: Add drag-and-drop directory selection